-42. There is detailed guidance available in the Evaluation schedule for inspections of registered early years provision and Conducting early years inspections available on our website.
-We also produce a short quide for providers: Are you ready for your inspection?
+- 39. Once registered on the Early Years Register, we carry out regular inspections to evaluate the overall quality and standards of the early years provision in line with the principles and requirements of the Early Years Foundation Stage. - 40.
+There is detailed guidance available in the Evaluation schedule for inspections of registered early years provision 22 and Conducting early years inspections 23 available on our website.
+We also produce a short guide for providers: Are you ready for your inspection?
+24